Types of Financial Aid

 Receiving Your Aid

-Grant checks will be mailed according to the dates listed on the financial website under Important Dates at www.cravencc.edu.
+Grant refunds will be made through Higher One according to the dates listed on the financial website under Important Dates at http://www.cravencc.edu/financialaid/important-dates.cfm.

 NOTE: Make sure your address is correct in Student Services.